-Boarders and their parents who have a complaint about their welfare, which they feel has not been answered by the School's normal procedures may contact ISI (Independent School Inspectorate), CAP House, 9-12 Long Lane, London EC1A 9HA, or via concerns@isi.net.

-You may also contact the Children's Commissioner about your concerns:

-Contact us | Children's Commissioner for England (childrenscommissioner.gov.uk)
+Boarders and their parents who have a complaint about their welfare, which they feel has not been answered by the School's normal complaints procedures may contact ISI (Independent School Inspectorate), CAP House, 9-12 Long Lane, London EC1A 9HA, or via concerns@isi.net.
+They may also contact the Children's Commissioner for England, Sanctuary Buildings, 20 Great Smith Street, London, SW1P 3BT, T: 020 7783 8330 - Children's Commissioner for England (www.childrenscommissioner.gov.uk).